Invertebrate groups

 This page is consistently in development.
 New fact sheets will be added throughout the year.

 Invertebrates are classified according to their features.
-The most common groups of invertebrates found in places like the Field of Mars Reserve and school grounds are arthropods, molluscs and annelids.
+The most common groups of invertebrates found in places like the Field of Mars Reserve and school grounds are annelids, arthropods and molluscs.

 Habitats are the homes for animals.
 Living habitats include trees, shrubs and ground cover plants.
 A good quality habitat also contains many non-living components including leaf litter, rocks, logs and water.